 Download the diocesan calendar of meetings (below) to find out when these bodies meet or find details of key meetings on our events calendar.
 Our Complaints Policy is available to download below, as is the Constitution and Standing Orders document for Diocesan Synod.

-Decisions made by these bodies are implemented, managed and administered by a range of departments within the Diocesan Office.
+Decisions made by these bodies are implemented, managed and administered by a range of Diocesan Support Services teams.